gary8564/nextflow_demo/README.md

-# NextFlow Demo: GPytorch High-dimensional Input Problem (DKL)
+# Evaluation Pipeline for Gaussian Process Emulators with High-dimensional Dataset

-A **language-agnostic** modular NextFlow pipeline for benchmarking Gaussian Process models on high-dimensional input problems.
-Supports Python (GPyTorch) and R (RobustGaSP) implementations with HDF5 data interchange.
+Gaussian Processes (GPs) are suffering from the "curse of the dimensionality".
+As input or output dimension grows up, the computation becomes intractable.
+This project aims to explore the state-of-the-art research of dimensionality reduction in Gaussian Process emulation.
+In this repository, a workflow is constructed to facilitate benchmarking different Gaussian Process models on high-dimensional input/output problems with minimal efforts.

 ## Workflow